Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 2. Create the App

-Let’s create our app with the following:
+Now that you've got some of the basic setup down, let’s create a new app with the following command:

 ```bash
 npx react-native@latest init counter --npm
 ```

+This scaffolds a new React Native project for us called `counter`.

-Then let’s make sure everything is setup properly by starting the default app and running it on our android emulator.
+Let's make sure everything is set up properly by starting the default app and running it on our android emulator.

 ```bash
 cd counter